Director of Quaker House, Fayetteville-Ft. Bragg, North Carolina 2001-2012. Since retirement, he has lived in Durham NC.

 Since his “retirement” in late 2013, Chuck has concentrated on writing projects.
 During the 2013-2014 academic year, he was the Cadbury Research Scholar at Pendle Hill, a Quaker study center in Pennsylvania.
 Two pioneering books of Quaker history came out of that year, “Angels of Progress” and “Remaking Friends,” which told the long-forgotten story of Progressive Friends, the vanguard of modernist Quakerism.
 As of autumn 2014, he had published four more books, and was at work on more.

 Chuck has been married and divorced twice.
-He has four adult children, three daughters and a son, and several grandchildren.
+He has four adult children, three daughters and a son, and several grandchildren and great-grandchildren.
 Many of his stories were written for them.

 - White Reflections on Black Power.
 1967, Eerdmans Publishing Co., 118 pages.
 (Out of print)